+1. Date the written request is received by victim:

+2. Name of victim:

+3. Your name (if different fro m victim's):

+ember(s) listed on the lease:

+6. Name of the accused perpe trator (if known and can be safely disclosed):

+l perpetrator to the victim:

+dent(s) (if known):

-1. Date the written request is received by victim: 2.
-Name of victim: 3.
-Your name (if different f rom victim's): 4.
-Name(s) of other family 1 member(s) listed on the lease: 6.
-Name of the accused perp petrator (if known and can be safely disclosed): ed perpetrator to the victim: cident(s) (if known): In your own words, briefly de escribe the incident(s): knowledge and recollection, domestic violence, dating vio information provided on this form is true and correct to the best of my and that the individual named above in Item 2 is or has been a victim of blence, sexual assault, or stalking.
-I acknowledge that submission of false the program eligibility and could be the basis for denial of admission, viction.
-Signature Signed on (Date) average 1 hour per response. information provided is to be tenant is a victim of domestic The public reporting burden for this collection of information is estimated to This includes the time for collecting, reviewing, and reporting the data.
-The used by the housing provider to request certification that the applicant or violence, dating violence, sexual assault, or stalking.
-The information is requirements of VAWA.
-This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and
+In your own words, briefly des cribe the incident(s):

+knowledge and recollection, and domestic violence, dating viole ormation provided on this form is true and correct to the best of my ad that the individual named above in Item 2 is or has been a victim of ence, sexual assault, or stalking.
+I acknowledge that submission of false program eligibility and could be the basis for denial of admission, ction.

+Signature Signed on (Date)

+average 1 hour per response.
+The information provided is to be us tenant is a victim of domestic victim of domestic victim. e public reporting burden for this collection of information is estimated to his includes the time for collecting, reviewing, and reporting the data.
+The sed by the housing provider to request certification that the applicant or iolence, dating violence, sexual assault, or stalking.
+The information is quirements of VAWA.
+This agency may not collect this information, and